Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 4. (RRF 3.5 and later only) Display a number of choices.
 The names of the choices are given by the K parameter as an array of strings.
 5. (RRF 3.5 and later) Prompt for an integer value.
 L is the minimum accepted value (default 0), H is the maximum accepted value (default unlimited), and F is the default value.
 6. (RRF 3.5 and later) Prompt for a floating point value.
 L is the minimum accepted value (default 0.0), H is the maximum accepted value, and F is the default value.
-7. Prompt for a string value.
+7. (RRF 3.5 and later) Prompt for a string value.
 L is the minimum number of characters (default 1), H is the maximum number of characters (default 10), and F is the default value.
 </pre>

 ### Notes